Vendor Payment Program

 Partner of the State of Illinois' Vendor Payment Program

 Vendor Assistance Program is a specialty finance company founded in Chicago in 2010.
 In partnership with the State of Illinois, VAP helped launch the Vendor Payment Program in 2012, and was the program’s first Qualified Purchaser.
 To date, VAP has financed $3.5 billion of Illinois receivables and has been repaid $2.5 billion by the State.
 In total, VAP Companies and its principals have financed $9 billion in deferred payments.

-VAP currently has offices in Chicago, Philadelphia, Orlando and San Juan, Puerto Rico.
+VAP and Affiliates currently have offices in Chicago, Philadelphia, Orlando and San Juan, Puerto Rico.

 - VAP has financed over $3.5 billion in accounts receivable with $2.5 billion repaid to date.

 - VAP has worked with over 1,000 businesses to aid in expediting State payments through the program.

 - VAP and its principals have managed in excess of $9 billion with over 100,000 individual transactions.